harshvardhaniimi/personal-website/content/blog/2021-12-08-my-name/index.md

 ------------------------------------------------------------------------

-Here is a conversation I had on Teams with one of my instructors when I wanted to clarify a few things about the course.
+Here is a conversation I had on Teams with one of my instructors when I wanted to clarify a few things.

 > **Instructor:** Hi, what is your name?
 I need your name to go over your answers.